hedonistrh/beautiful-jekyll/_posts/2018-07-09-Literature-Review-for-Speaker-Change-Detection.md

 ### 3) [_TRISTOUNET: TRIPLET LOSS FOR SPEAKER TURN EMBEDDING_](https://arxiv.org/abs/1609.04301)

 _"TristouNet is a neural network architecture based on Long Short-Term Memory recurrent networks, meant to project speech sequences into a fixed-dimensional euclidean space.
-Thanks to the triplet loss paradigm used for training, the resulting sequence embeddings can be compared directly with the euclidean distance, for speaker comparison pur- poses."_
+Thanks to the triplet loss paradigm used for training, the resulting sequence embeddings can be compared directly with the euclidean distance, for speaker comparison purposes."_

 ![alt text](https://docs.google.com/uc?id=12K2cZ0dZohRJaLEkgXlWxkqq2G-ZwNqd)